oldzhu/gdbsos/docs/faq.md

 - This environment variable must be set in the shell before launching lldb/gdb (and the target).
 - Re-enable later with `export DOTNET_EnableWriteXorExecute=1` if desired.

-## Hosting initialization errors

-- 0x80070057 (E_INVALIDARG) from coreclr_initialize
-  - Commonly caused by relative paths in APP_PATHS/NATIVE_DLL_SEARCH_DIRECTORIES when the plugin is sourced via a relative path.
-  - Fix: use an absolute path to the plugin directory.
-Current `sos.py` resolves its own path to absolute automatically; if issues persist, source with an absolute path:
-    - `source /absolute/path/to/src/diagnostics/artifacts/bin/current/sos.py`

-- 0x80131022 (HOST_E_INVALIDOPERATION)
-  - Happens when hosting was already initialized in the same GDB process due to a prior attempt.
-  - Fix: start a fresh GDB session and retry.

 ## Picking a runtime

 - Prefer a stable shared runtime directory under DOTNET_ROOT:
   - `/.../.dotnet/shared/Microsoft.NETCore.App/8.0.x`
 - Initialize explicitly if needed:
   - `sethostruntime -major 8 /.../Microsoft.NETCore.App/8.0.x`

-## Symbols and DAC

-- If `clrstack` reports DAC load issues, enable symbol servers or specify the path:
-  - `setsymbolserver -ms`
-  - `setclrpath <directory with libmscordaccore.so>`

 ## Building a Debug CoreCLR + System.Private.CoreLib for Deep Native Debugging